 To see the Note click here.To hide the Note click here.

-The aide returned a couple days later to find everyone dead and no elephant, so he ran to get the police and then returned home.
-After their investigation of the scene, the police concluded that the elephant was the principal suspect in all of the killings and so, using the last scholar’s description, they put out a bulletin for it’s capture.
+The aide returned a couple days later to find everyone dead and no elephant.
+So he ran to get the police and then returned home.
+After their investigation of the scene, the police concluded that the elephant was the principal suspect in all of the killings.
+Using the last scholar’s description, they put out a bulletin for it’s capture.
 When they canvassed the neighborhood, one gentleman asked if this was the same pink elephantD that had been haunting him for years.
 After reviewing the notes of the victims and other evidence at the scene, they found nothing that would rule out that possibility.
 After an exhaustive search, however, the perpetrating pink pillar was never found and the case was eventually closed.

 So What?

 There have been several morals derived from the earlier versions of this story.
-I feel that it reveals important human foibles and I may be referring to this story in future discussions and possibly coming to my own conclusions.
+This story reveals important human foibles.
+I may be referring to this story in future discussions and possibly coming to my own conclusions.